asystentRoberta/who-ate-my-bandwidth/README.md

 This app consists of two components:-

-* router_bw_stats.py: This python script calls the Netgear API and parses response data.
+* **router_bw_stats.py**: This python script calls the Netgear API and parses response data.
 After finding the bandwidth rate for all devices, it sends that data to redis with the keys with names in the format "mac_upload|download".
 Also, it calls the API to get device names from mac address and sends the same to Redis.
-* Go code inside ./dashboards directory:- This Go code reads all values from Redis and uses server side events to send data to the client.
+* **Web server under ./dashboards**:- This Go code reads all values from Redis and uses server side events to send data to the client.

 # Dashboard Screenshot